steve-ad-s/crypto-dictionary/candlesticks/BullishKicking.md

 ![[Kicking (Bullish & Bearish).png]]

-The Bullish Kicking pattern is a very rare but extremely powerful two-candle bullish reversal pattern.
+The Bullish Kicking pattern is a very rare and powerful two-candle bullish reversal pattern.
 It signals a sudden and dramatic shift in market sentiment from bearish to bullish.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Double-Candle Bullish Reversal

 ## Logical Behavior